On the critical group of hinge graphs: Introduction

 The family of graphs that we study are those which we call \emph{hinge graphs}.
 These are graphs that can be intuitively understood by taking multiple base shapes and ``gluing" them together on a single shared edge and two corresponding shared vertices.
-In \cite{CoriRossin}, Cori and Rossin show that the critical group of a planar graph is isomorphic to the critical groups of its duals.
-It so happens that hinge graphs are the duals to a family of graphs known as \emph{thick cycle graphs}, which are cycle graphs where multiple edges are allowed, and were studied in \cite{MSRI-UP, Alfaro}.
+In \cite{CoriRossin}, Cori and Rossin show that the critical group of a planar graph $G$ is isomorphic to the critical groups of the dual of $G$.
+It so happens that hinge graphs are dual to a family of graphs known as \emph{thick cycle graphs}, which are cycle graphs where multiple edges are allowed, and were studied in \cite{MSRI-UP, Alfaro}.
 Furthermore, thick cycle graphs can be seen as specializations of outerplanar graphs studied in \cite{AlfaroVillagran}.

-The study of hinge graphs arose independently and was motivated primarily in attempt to answer the question proposed in \cite{GlassKaplan} on how divisors generate critical groups in cases where it is non-cyclic.
-Hinge graphs, especially those containing identical copies of the same base shape, are some of the simplest examples of graphs with non-cyclic critical groups, and the behavior of divisors can be thoroughly studied.
+The study of hinge graphs arose independently and was motivated primarily in attempt to answer the question proposed in \cite{GlassKaplan} on how divisors generate critical groups in cases where the group is non-cyclic.
+Hinge graphs, especially those containing identical copies of the same base shape, are some of the simplest examples of graphs with non-cyclic critical groups, and whose behavior can be thoroughly studied.
 In addition, the study of hinge graphs has led to observations about proving linear equivalence and the order of divisors which provides a streamlined approach to the investigation of divisors and critical groups of graphs more generally.
-Despite there being literature about the structure of the critical groups of thick cycle graphs, and hence an alternate route to the study of hinge graphs, this connection was not previously made and we provide novel results on divisors that generate the critical group of hinge graphs which were not explored in the existing literature.
+As mentioned before, hinge graphs can be observed to be the dual graphs of thick cycle graphs, thus the critical group of a hinge graph is isomorphic to the critical group of a thick cycle graph, whose complete structure is given in Theorem 2.29 in \cite{Alfaro} and Theorem 1 in \cite{MSRI-UP}.
+Despite there being literature about the structure of the critical groups of thick cycle graphs, and hence an alternate route to the study of hinge graphs, this connection was not previously made.
+We provide a novel approach using divisors that generate the critical group of hinge graphs which is not explored in the existing literature.
+We emphasize that the proofs in this paper are new and rely solely on generating divisors and were written with a deliberate choice to avoid using the theory of reduced divisors.